How to protect yourself from air pollution? Everything You Need to Know

-- Dressed in full arms while exiting.
+- We always dressed in full arms while exiting.
 And cover the face well.

-- Wash hands and face thoroughly when coming from outside.
+- Wash hands and face with soap when coming from outside.

 There may be lung infections and other problems.

-When particles contaminated with air enter the respiratory tract through the nose, the respiratory tract is blocked, causing oxygen supply to be disrupted.
-Problems like cough, difficulty in breathing, frequent sneezing, chest pain and breathlessness.
+When air-contaminated particles enter the respiratory tract through the nose, the respiratory tract becomes blocked, disrupting the oxygen supply.
+Air pollution increases many problems like cough, shortness of breath, frequent sneezing, chest pain, and shortness of breath.
 Those who already have respiratory diseases, their problems increase in this season.
-Long-term exposure to polluted air increases the risk of lung cancer, heart attack and stroke.
+Long-term exposure to polluted air increases the risk of lung cancer, heart attack, and stroke.

 How to rescue

 - Do not leave the house when the pollution is high.

 - Wearing N95 mask while going out.
 If it is not available, then tie a wet handkerchief on the mouth.

 - Use air purifiers indoors.